• Medical Training Institute of New York

 Books

 Students are required to purchase all textbooks on their own.
 Textbook costs are estimated at $1,900.00.
+Required books can be purchased from the school bookstore or click HERE.

 book and stethoscope